-For most healthy kids, a good rule of thumb is to eat no more than 1-2 Fun Foods each day.
+For most healthy kids, a good rule of thumb is to eat 1-2 Fun Foods, on average, each day.

 How to Implement the 90:10 Rule

-Make sure your child understands which foods fall into the Fun Food category and which foods he should be eating most of the time.
-One caveat that makes this system work well is to allow your child to choose which Fun Food they will eat.
+To start using the 90:10 Rule, you’ll want to make sure your child understands which foods fall into the Fun food category and which foods he should be eating most of the time.
+One factor that makes this rule work well is to allow your child the choice of which Fun Food they will eat.

-Will he choose the soda at the school play, or the ice cream afterward?
-Encourage your child to choose the Fun Food that is most desirable and meaningful to him.
+Will your child choose the soda at the school play, or the ice cream afterward?
+Encourage her to choose the Fun Food that is most desirable and meaningful.

 Take a look:

-As parents, we know there are endless options for Fun Foods throughout the day, every day.
+As parents, we know there are endless options for treats, sweets and snacks throughout the day.

-Balancing Fun Foods with nutritious, growing foods is really the key to healthy eating that also happens to be satisfying.
+Balancing Fun food with nutritious food is really the key to healthy eating.

 I believe kids need to be able to navigate the world of food.
 Sweets, sugary drinks and fried foods are not going to disappear.
 They are prominent in our modern world and they will continue to be.